dmitrystril/space-invaders/README.md

 Here's my implementation of a well known arcade video game ["Space Invaders"](https://en.wikipedia.org/wiki/Space_Invaders), developed using C++ and SDL as part of my coursework  project at the university in 2009.

 ##### WARNING:
-Take care of your eyes, don't look at this code too long.
+Take care of your eyes, don't look at this code for too long.
 Original formatting preserved.

 Video demo: